 This is a long-term treatment that may continue for months or years.
 Your doctor will regularly monitor your condition to check that the treatment is having the desired effect.

 If you have questions about how long to take Tykerb, talk to your doctor or healthcare provider.

 If you take more Tykerb than you should (Overdose)

-If you think you or anyone else may have taken too much Tykerb, immediately telephone your doctor or Poisons Information Centre (In Australia call 131126) for advice, or go to Accident and Emergency at the nearest hospital.
+If you have taken too much Tykerb, or if somebody else accidentally takes your medicine, immediately telephone your doctor or Poisons Information Centre (In Australia call 131126) for advice, or go to Accident and Emergency at the nearest hospital.

 While you are taking Tykerb

 Things you must do